 Summer Research Experiences for Undergraduates Program at Northeastern

 Spend the summer in the heart of Boston living with a small cohort of like-minded undergraduate students learning about and doing exciting research.
-Ten students will be selected to participate on interdisciplinary research teams for ten weeks, from the end of May to beginning of August.
+Ten students will be selected to participate in Lab research for ten weeks, from the end of May to beginning of August.

 This summer program immerses students in the world of research science, exposing them to various aspects of scientific investigation and preparing them for biologic science careers via workshops, lectures, presentations, and field trips.
 The program culminates in a Summer Research Symposium, where students present their research.

 Our planned 2022 REU program is dependent upon funds currently pending from NSF.

 - 10-week schedule: May31 – August 5, 2022

 - $5750 stipend, paid in two installments on weeks 5 and 10 of the program

 - Free on-campus housing with kitchenette plus meal card with 50 free meals